Components

 c() method

-You can also access specifically to a component state using the c() method.
+You can also access a specific component’s state properties using the c() method.

 Getting Tags

-You can also check if a game object has a tag using the is() method.
+You can check if a game object has a tag using the is() method.

 if (player.is("enemy")) {